Eating Disorders Can Happen To Anyone

 What Can Cause An Eating Disorder

 No one clear cause of eating disorders has yet been determined, although there is a general consensus that eating disorders give the the feeling of being in control.
-No one can force them to eat and this makes them feel they have control over a small area of their lives.
+No one can force someone to eat and this makes them feel they have control over a small area of their lives.
 It is also suggested that family behavior and attitudes may contribute to someone developing an eating disorder.
 Young girls often see what their parent's and friends attitudes are towards food and losing weight and this becomes a learned behavior.
 Parents, mothers in particular, may also encourage their young daughters to lose weight and be thin.
 Teens quickly get the message that it is extremely important to be thin from those around them and society in general.
 Society seems to teach young people that above all else, it values beauty and thinness.

 Another concept about what causes eating disorders is that they are often about a person's emotions.
 Sometimes food and eating disorders can be about anger, fear, self disgust, low self esteem and depression.
 Food can be used as a comfort food for some people leading them to overeat, or binge and then feel disgusted with themselves.
 They then force themselves to purge the food to feel better about themselves.